lowkeycode/js-exercises/js-exercises.md

 1. Name all Javascript data types.

 2. Explain the difference between reference types and primitives.
+Additionally use Object.assign to create a shallow copy of an object.
+Then alter an array (which is an object) inside of the copied.
+Log both objects.

 3. Create an object of 5 arrays (min-length: 4 strings per array) and destructure the first array in to it's own variables.